ariellamorris2-cmd/AI4EOPractical4/README.md

 1. **Unit 1:** Structural setup and initial data exploration.
 2. **Unit 2:** Implementation of K-Means and Gaussian Mixture Models (GMM) to classify Sentinel-3 altimetry echoes.

 The Week 4 assignment for this module is to use these unsupervised learning methods for altimetry classification and, crucially, distinguishing between leads and sea ice in Sentinel-3 datasets.
+We will be focusing on Unit 2.
+This notebook has been annotated for your guidance.

-By analysing features like **Peakiness (PP)**, **Stack Standard Deviation (SSD)**, and **Sigma_0**, we can effectively cluster radar waveforms without prior labelling, then validate these clusters against official ESA classifications.
+By analysing features such as **Peakiness (PP)**, **Stack Standard Deviation (SSD)**, and **Sigma_0**, we can effectively cluster radar waveforms without prior labelling, and then validate these clusters against official ESA classifications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>